Skip to content

 Where to Order

 Death certificates in Idaho are issued by the Idaho Bureau of Vital Records and Health Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Idaho Bureau of Vital Records and Health Statistics